First BanCorp. (NYSE:FBP) Posts Quarterly Earnings Results, Beats Estimates By $0.14 EPS

 First BanCorp.
-(NYSE:FBP – Get Free Report) issued its earnings results on Wednesday.
-The bank reported $0.49 EPS for the quarter, topping the consensus estimate of $0.35 by $0.14, Briefing.com reports.
-The company had revenue of $299.09 million during the quarter, compared to the consensus estimate of $227.75 million.
-First BanCorp. had a return on equity of 21.55% and a net margin of 27.15%.
-During the same period in the previous year, the company posted $0.40 EPS.
+(NYSE:FBP – Get Free Report) posted its earnings results on Wednesday.
+The bank reported $0.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.35 by $0.14, Briefing.com reports.
+First BanCorp. had a net margin of 27.15% and a return on equity of 21.55%.
+The firm had revenue of $299.09 million during the quarter, compared to analysts’ expectations of $227.75 million.
+During the same period in the previous year, the company earned $0.40 earnings per share.

 First BanCorp.
 Price Performance